Burlington County Child Custody Lawyer

 When you retain our firm, we help you understand custody-related issues such as:

-• Residential custody: New Jersey recognizes two types of custody — residential and legal — with residential custody determining the child’s living situation.
-The parent with primary residential custody has the responsibility for making day-to-day decisions for the children.
+- Residential custody: New Jersey recognizes two types of custody – residential and legal – with residential custody determining the child’s living situation.
+The parent with primary residential custody is responsible for making day-to-day decisions for the children.
 Having an experienced lawyer on your side during the divorce can be an important factor in whether physical custody is split 50-50, assigned solely to one parent or divided some other way in the best interests of your children.

-• Legal custody: The other type of custody in New Jersey is legal custody.
+- Legal custody: Legal custody is the other type of custody in New Jersey.
 The law favors joint legal custody in which both parents consult regarding decisions involving the health education and welfare of their children.
 Violating joint legal custody can have serious implications ranging from selection of counselors to paying for college.

 Residential and legal custody may be granted exclusively to one parent (sole custody) or divided in some other way (joint or split custody).